Sharpe's Sword: Plot summary

 French Colonel Philippe Leroux has extracted the secret identity of El Mirador, Britain's most important spy in Spain, from a priest he tortured.
 Facing inevitable capture, Leroux kills Captain Delmas and assumes his identity, knowing that the British would never exchange an imperial colonel.
-He surrenders to Sharpe, who covets Leroux's sword, a superb Klingenthal heavy cavalry sword.
+He surrenders to Sharpe, who covets Leroux's sword, a superbly made Klingenthal heavy cavalry sword.
 As Captain Delmas, Leroux gives his parole, but while he is being escorted back to Wellington's headquarters, he kills his teenage escort and flees toward Salamanca.
 He gains sanctuary in one of the three French-controlled forts outside Salamanca, after Irish Father Curtis protects him from the locals.

 Sharpe confronts Curtis, who explains that the Frenchman is in fact Leroux, and that he was protecting the city's residents against Leroux's revenge if the city were to be recaptured by the French.
 Sharpe takes an instant dislike to Curtis, whom he thinks is sympathetic to the French.
 In Salamanca, Sharpe is introduced to the breathtakingly beautiful Marquesa de Casares el Grande y Melida Sadaba and to Captain Lord Jack Spears.
 Wellington's army arrives at Salamanca as part of their manoeuvring against Marshal Marmont's army.
 Major Michael Hogan examines a list Sharpe got from Leroux; the list was stolen from Hogan and contains the names of many of his spies.
 Many of them have been tortured and killed by Leroux.

 Frustrated that Marmont will not on his terms, Wellington sends two battalions against three French battalions in an effort to provoke Marmont, but Marmont does not rise to the bait.

 Following the battle, Wellington places Sharpe and the Light Company under Hogan's command (as he and his men can identify Leroux) to ensure Leroux does not escape from the French forts.
 The Sixth Division attempts to storm the forts by surprise, but the French have been tipped off and slaughter the attackers.
 Sharpe is invited to a party by La Marquesa, but decides not to attend.
 Nevertheless Lord Spears later persuades him to go.
 As he prepares to leave the party, a servant takes him for a private meeting with La Marquesa.
 She obliquely claims to be El Mirador, and begs Sharpe to protect her from Leroux.
 They become lovers (her fat old husband being away suppressing a revolt in Brazil); she tells him her first name is Helena.